MeanderingProgrammer/render-markdown.nvim/doc/limitations.md

 Worse yet the issue seems incredibly complicated and unlikely to be solved any time soon [ISSUE #14409](https://github.com/neovim/neovim/issues/14409).

+For tables `pipe_table.wrap = true` provides an alternative on Neovim 0.11+ by completely replacing the lines with virtual lines.

 ## `block` Width Removes Column Features

 [ISSUE #385](https://github.com/MeanderingProgrammer/render-markdown.nvim/issues/385)